Taco Rice Skillet

 • Small bell pepper: You can use any color.
 I like to use red ones for that hint of natural sweetness.

 • Beef broth: I prefer the carton to canned beef broth, or you can use homemade if you have it.
+Check that your brand is gluten free, if needed.

 • Shredded cheese: You can use any cheese you like that melts well.
 I like to use sharp cheddar, or combine it with some Monterey Jack.
+Skip the cheese or use a plant-based alternative to make it dairy free.

 • Toppings: Sour cream, sliced green onions, tomatoes, avocado, or whatever you like.